ajaydhar1/baseball-pitches/README.md

 [![Product Name Screen Shot][product-screenshot]](https://baseball-pitches.com)

-The project structure is very simple.
-It is a one page site with a side navigation menu for choosing the different types of pitches to show.
-When the user selects a pitch type, the same page reloads and the selected pitch type appears in the address bar as a url parameter, like "pitch=1", and the video reel corresponding to that pitch number is shown.
+### Project File Structure

+The project structure is very simple and is the standard file structure for a website.
+Here is the directory structure for the project:

+![Directory_Screen_Short][directory-screenshot]

+For this site there is one webpage, "index.php", that imports three PHP fragments.

+#### The Files:

+* index.php (homepage)
+* ___pitch-selector.php ----- (PHP fragment included in the homepage)
+* ___navigation.php ----- (PHP fragment included in the homepage)
+* ___config.php ----- (PHP fragment included in the homepage)

+**Homepage:**

-The one main webpage in the project is named "index.php".
-The default page that is shown when entering a domaim name in the address bar is always the file with the name "index".
+The one and only webpage in this project is named "index.php".
+Note, the default webpage that is shown when the domain name is entered in the address bar is always the file named "index".
 This is true for all websites.

+**PHP Fragments:**

-This index.php file imports a few PHP fragment files, which use the naming convention of prepending the file name with three underscores, like "___config.php".
-In this project, seperating the code into a few PHP fragment files was done for readability.
+The three PHP fragment files use the naming convention of prepending the file name with three underscores, like "___config.php".

+For this project, seperating the code into three PHP fragment files was done for readability.
 But in larger, multi-page projects, it's also done for reusability.
 Like for showing the same menu across multiple pages.
 So if you have to make a change to the menu, you only have to make it in one file, the menu fragment file.

+#### The Directories:

+* css/
+   * Contains the CSS files for styling the site
+* images/
+   * Contains the images used for the site and also for this README file
+* js/
+   * Contains a JavaScript file

+### Webpage Design

+The webpage consists of a full screen YouTube video with a side navigation menu for choosing the different types of pitches to show.
+When the user selects a pitch type from the side nav, the same "index.php" page reloads, and the selected pitch type appears in the address bar as a url parameter, like "pitch=1".
+Then the "___pitch_selector.php" fragment determines which video reel to show based on that pitch number.

 ### Built With